stormpath/stormpath-aspnetcore/docs/registration.rst

 The registration feature of this library allows you to use Stormpath to create new accounts in a Stormpath directory.
 You can create traditional password-based accounts, or gather account data from other providers such as Facebook and Google.

-By default this library will serve an HTML registration page at ``/register``.
+By default, this library will serve an HTML registration page at ``/register``.
 You can change this URI, or disable the feature entirely if you wish.